Quantitative non-classicality of mediated interactions

 Here we move on from the non-classicality of states and develop tools to quantify the amount of non-classicality of mediated \emph{interactions}, while keeping minimalistic assumptions about the considered physical systems.
 The notion of non-classicality we employ is given by the commutativity of interaction Hamiltonians, in the case of closed dynamics, which generalises to decomposability of dynamical maps that also encompasses open systems.
 Arguments supporting this choice are given in the next section.
-A method to detect presence of such non-classicality was first presented in Ref.~\cite{Krisnanda2018B}, but it was only qualitative, i.e. it can only witness the presence of non-commutativity.
+A method to detect presence of such non-classicality was first presented in Ref.~\cite{Krisnanda2018B}, but it was only qualitative, i.e.\ it can only witness the presence of non-commutativity.
 It is intriguing that the methods mentioned earlier, aimed at the non-classicality of states, are also at this qualitative level at the present moment.
-Our main contribution here is the development of quantitive methods.
+Our main contribution here is the development of methods to quantify the amount of non-classicality.
 We derive conditions which lower bound the norm of the commutator as well as suitably defined distance to decomposable maps.
 These conditions are of two types and the structure of the paper reflects this division.
-In the first part we assume that the mediator is accessible to experimentation and in the second part the derived conditions use only data measured on the probes.
-Non-trivial bounds are derived for any continuous correlation measure and the only additional assumption we had to add to the minimalistic list mentioned above is the dimension of the mediator.
+In the first part, we assume that the mediator is accessible to experimentation, and in the second part, the derived conditions use only data measured on the probes.
+Non-trivial bounds are derived for any continuous correlation measure.
 Hence, it is again expected that the methods presented are applicable in variety of fields.
 We provide two examples.

 The first one is in the field of quantum simulations.
-Suzuki-Trotter expansion is a common way to simulate arbitrary sums of local Hamiltonians, see e.g.~\cite{Lloyd1996,Poulin2015}.
+Suzuki--Trotter expansion is a common way to simulate arbitrary sums of local Hamiltonians, see e.g.~\cite{Lloyd1996,Poulin2015}.
 It has been recently shown that the number of Trotter steps needed to obtain required simulation error scales with the spectral norm of the commutator~\cite{Childs2021}.
 We link this norm to the correlations in the system, showing a quantitative relation between the complexity of simulation and the amount of correlations.